Jarfsoft/bookstore/README.md

 # Bookstore

-> Front-end app to manage bookstore dynamically using react and redux.
+> Front-end app to manage bookstore dynamically, applying to react and redux basic configuration as components, props, hooks, actions, and reducers.
+Store books temporarily by name and category, go through the search menu filtering books by category.

 ## Built